How to Start a Firearms Training Business

 Are you a gun enthusiast and love to teach?
 Firearms training is important to keep people safe, and a firearms training business could be an opportunity for you to use your skills and passion for guns to make money and be your own boss.

 A firearms training business teaches people the proper use of firearms, improve shooting skills, and firearms rules and safety protocols.
 Classes can be for individuals or for groups, and they are held at a shooting range.
-The instructors are trained and certified as firearms instructors.
+To legally offer classes in most states, instructors will need to be a certified firearms instructor.

 According to Statista, there are 9,502,628 firearms manufactured in the U.S. annually.
 42% of households own at least one firearm, illustrating the need for adequate training.
-According to IBIS World, the shooting range industry, which firearms training is a part of, has grown 4.2% for the last five years and is currently a $3.8 billion industry.
+According to IBIS World, the firearms industry has grown 4.2% for the last five years and is currently a $3.8 billion industry.

 The advancement of technology and new types of weapons is part of what is fueling the growth of the firearms training market, as well as the increased desire for self-defense.
 The industry is at risk due to the push for new firearms laws, which may limit the ability of people to own guns.